FrankSzn/course-info/lab4.md

    ```bash
    $ ./turnInLab lab4
    ```
-   Otherwise, you need to ensure all your code is in github and create a tag on the commit you want us to grade:
+   Otherwise, if you do not have access to a bash interpreter, you need to ensure all your code is in github and create a tag on the commit you want us to grade:

 ```bash
 $ git tag lab4 # tags current commit